gorkaj/data-viz-project/README.md

 # General
-- add "about" boxes
+- add "about" boxes (K)
-- reorder tabs
+- sanity check color scale (G)
+- reduce whitespace on top of the page (G)

 ## Data

-## Map view
+## Map view (A)
-- remove region selector
+- idea: on click open radar tab with the country

+## Scatter plot (A)
+- log scale only for GDI
+- leave only relevant factor in hover
+- idea: on click open radar tab with the country

 ## Radar plot (K)
+- take countries from line chart tab
-- change scale, use raw values
+- use Set2 colorscale

 ## Line chart (G)
-- use raw values ✅

-## Scatter plot (A)
+- unify hover template with other tabs
-- use raw values
+- use Set2 colorscale
-- distinguish regions